Water Share - GOAL Global Skip to content

 a child dies from a preventable diarrhoea-related disease

-2 billion
+2.2 billion

 people lack access to safe drinking water

-3.6 billion
+3.5 billion

 people lack access to safe sanitation

-494 million
+419 million

 people are forced to practice open defecation

-Key achievements
+Key Achievements

 Want to get involved?

-Water-Share Ireland is seeking new members from the public and private sectors to reach more families with life-saving support.
-In 2023 we hope to raise an additional €60,000 to improve access to water and sanitation services in the world's most vulnerable communities.
+Water-Share Ireland is seeking new members from the public and private sectors to help us reach more families with life-saving support.
+We are aiming to secure a consistent funding capacity of at least €200,000 annually to improve access to water and sanitation services in the world’s most vulnerable communities.

 Companies are offered the following Membership options:

-Water-Share Supporter: Commitment to annual funding of €1,000 with staff afforded full opportunity to engage in the work where the opportunity is identified.
+Water-Share Ireland Supporter: Commitment to annual funding of €1,000 with staff afforded full opportunity to engage in the work where the opportunity is identified.

 Please contact Jerry or John today to find out how your company can help transform lives.